cp3402-students/cp3402-2021-site-cp3402-2021-team06/README.md

 ## Description

-The Jazz Theme Development Project is part of the staging environment and is used to develop the theme/plugins before being pushed to the production branch.
-In the following documentation you will find the necessary information in order to get started.
+The Jazz Theme Development Project is a GitHub repository made for the *"Team06 Jazzy Theme"*, which focuses on creating a fully fledged theme with plugins and customizing options available for the user.
+In the following Documentation you will find all you need to get started!

 ---